embedeep/EEP-TPU-SDK/EEPTPU_Library/Readme.md

-## EEPTPU API Library
+## EEP-TPU API Library
 This is the library for EEP-TPU and FREE-TPU.

 For Free-TPU users, you could use the pre-compiled binary files and free-tpu IP, please refer: https://github.com/embedeep/Free-TPU

-For commercial users, you could use eeptpu_compiler to compile your own 'eeptpu.bin' file, and run it on commercial version EEPTPU IP.
+For commercial users, you could use eeptpu_compiler to compile your own 'eeptpu.bin' file, and run it on commercial version EEP-TPU IP.

 libeeptpu_arm: arm version.
-Such as Xilinx 7020/7035, EEPTPU is in PL.
+Such as Xilinx 7020/7035, EEP-TPU is in PL.

 libeeptpu_x86: x86 version.
-Such as Xilinx VC707, EEPTPU is in a PCIE card.
+Such as Xilinx VC707, EEP-TPU is in a PCIE card.

 ### User Guide
 A simple user guide for you, please refer 'doc' folder.